mouadziani/30-days-of-spring/day-02/readme.md

 So basically **DI**: Outsource the construction and **injection** of your objects to an external entity

 ### DI in OOP:
-Dependency injection in object-oriented programming is: A design pattern that allows us to inject an external object(s) inside another object, (if the construction of this object requires this requirement)
+Dependency injection in object-oriented programming is: A design pattern that allow us to inject an external object(s) inside another object, (if the construction of this object requires this requirement)

 ### DI in Spring
 The spring framework offers 2 ways to inject dependencies into the java bean class